Fanfiction Site List

 Quotev is more than a fanfiction archive: they allow you to post your original stories, quizzes, and surveys as well.
 However, fan fiction seems to be one of their most popular categories, so you will be in good company if you go there specifically to read or write fan works.

-A site for posting 18+ fanfiction that wouldn't be accepted at other archives.
+A site for posting 18+ fanfiction that wouldn't be accepted at most other archives.
+Multi-fandom, but Harry Potter appears to be the most popular category.

 Harry Potter Archives